-Use the CacheMaxFileSize directive to set the maximum size of files to be cached.
+Use the CacheMaxFileSize directive to set the maximum size of any single file to be cached.
 The Apache default of 1 MB might be too small for most repositories.
-The following directive sets the maximum cached file size to 1 GB.
+The following directive sets the maximum size of a cached file to 1 GB.

 Adjust the directory structure of the on-disk cache for the best performance with the underlying file system.
 In a ZFS dataset, multiple directory levels affect performance more than the number of files in one directory.
 Therefore, configure one directory level with a large number of files in each directory.
 Use the CacheDirLevels and CacheDirLength directives to control the directory structure.
 Set CacheDirLevels to 1.
 Set CacheDirLength to a value that results in a good balance between the number of directories and the number of files per directory.
 The value of 2 set below will generate 4096 directories.
 See the Apache Disk-based Caching documentation for more information.

 CacheDirLevels 1 CacheDirLength 2

 The repository catalog attributes file (catalog.attrs) contains the current status of the repository catalog.
 This file can be large enough to warrant caching.
 However, this file becomes stale if the catalog of the back-end repository has changed.
 You can use one of the following two methods to address this issue.